Vatican employees balk at lack of full shutdown amid virus

-ROME — The Vatican is under pressure to let more employees work from home as several of its offices remain open two weeks after the Italian government ordered people to stay home and shut down all non-essential businesses in an urgent attempt to contain the coronavirus.
+ROME — The Vatican is under pressure to let more employees work from home as its offices remain open two weeks after the Italian government ordered Italians home and shut down all non-essential businesses in an urgent attempt to contain the coronavirus.

-Vatican employees in three different offices expressed alarm Tuesday that superiors adopted different policies about working from home.
-Concern that the varying approaches put people at risk of exposure has been heightened because many Vatican employees live in priests' residences or religious communities and eat together in communal dining rooms at home.
+On the same day the Vatican confirmed four positive cases, Vatican employees in three different offices expressed alarm Tuesday that superiors had adopted different work-at-home policies that forced some to continue showing up.
+Concern about exposure risk has been heightened because many Vatican employees live in priests' residences or religious communities and eat together in communal dining rooms.

-Members of two religious orders in Rome already tested positive for the virus.
+Two religious orders in Rome have already been quarantined after several sisters tested positive for the virus.
+On Tuesday, Rome's health service sent its crisis unit to a nursing home run by an order of nuns after several elderly residents got infected.
 Nationwide, more than 50 priests with the virus have died, most of them elderly and from the hard-hit northern Lombardy region, the Italian bishops' conference said.

 Vatican offices that handle particularly sensitive issues - such as the Congregation for the Doctrine of the Faith - told employees to show up five days a week to prevent documents, files and archives from leaving the office, according to one employee, speaking on condition of anonymity because he is not authorized to officially speak to the media.